kenseii/kenseii.github.io/_posts/2024-10-27-10-years-edition.md

 If i had a message to give to myself ten years back (or even today), it would be this:

 _Be patient with yourself young padawan.
 However don't underestimate your potential, you are the closest living thing to John Rambo...
-You just don't know it yet_
+You just don't know it yet._

-Normally i would do some shoutouts to people who helped me in the journey but... privacy.
+Normally i would do some shoutouts to people who helped me on the journey but... privacy.